Strong VPN encryption and security explained

 VPN protocols: Lightway

-ExpressVPN offers a variety of VPN protocols to implement strong encryption between your computer and the VPN server location you connect to.
+ExpressVPN offers a variety of VPN protocols to implement strong and safe encryption between your computer and the VPN server location you connect to.
 When you use the ExpressVPN app, you can easily switch between the protocols, although it’s recommended that you choose the automatic setting, which will select the protocol optimal for your speed and security.

 In addition to offering a standard set of protocols, including OpenVPN and IKEv2, ExpressVPN built Lightway to outdo them all in speed, reliability, and security.
 Give it a try to see for yourself.
 Learn more about Lightway.